sdowding/resume/README.md

 ##### Project: ATB Prosper ([atbproster.com](https://www.atbprosper.com))

-* ATB Wealth project focused on providing and easy and paperless way for customers to invest without the need to meet a financial adviser in person or on the phone.
+* ATB Wealth project focused on providing an easy and paperless way for customers to invest without the need to meet a financial adviser in person or on the phone.
 * Full-stack development of a responsive single page application using AngularJS, CSS media queries, and flexbox.
 * Stateless Java based REST backend microservices using Spring Boot and Zuul api gateway.
 * Blue/green deployments.